joedski/musings/Vue General/Journal 2020-04-29 - Periodic Update on My Opinions in Front-End App Architecture.md

 - In general, keep integrations/installations of services/plugins/whatevers as close to the entry point as possible.
     - If you're concerned about bundle size, prefer implementing a (mostly) transparent lazy loading methodology rather than spreading imports all over the codebase.
 - In general, keep import hierarchies as shallow as possible.
+    - Integration points (top-level and route page controllers) should be where the most imports appear.
 - In general, the View components that render the Routes are where specific combinations of State, Services, etc, are tied together.
     - That is, those View components are where the identifying information in the Route is combined with the data access of the Services/Stores to get the specific data to show to the user.
 - In general, state specific to a View should live at the View components, and should never be accessed by other Views because that's Spaghetti.